the1howie/Python-Projects/gcse_comp_sci/README.md

 In addition, I have included the rock, paper, scissors, lizard, Spock games that I have learned how to code here: https://realpython.com/courses/python-rock-paper-scissors-game/

 The games can be run individually, for example: `python dice_game.py`.
-However, I have intended for the players to use the `main_*.py` scripts to use as the main interaction with the games.
+My intention was, and still is for the players to use the `main_*.py` scripts to use as the main interaction with the games.
 * `python main_one_player.py`
 * `python main_two_players.py`